mvarrone/printer-monitoring/README.md

 - Model: [HL-1210W series](https://support.brother.com/g/b/downloadtop.aspx?c=es&lang=es&prod=hl1210w_eu_as)

 # Considerations
+1. About the full URI

-1. You need to manually find out the full URI of the CSV resource for each printer in your network and then add it to the `devices.json` file as a new dictionary in the list, separating it in keys:values pairs
+    You need to manually find out the full URI of the CSV resource for each printer in your network and then add it to the `devices.json` file as a new dictionary in the list, separating it in keys: values pairs

-    In my case, the full URI is: `http://192.168.1.5:80/etc/mnt_info.csv`
+    * In this case, the full URI for the printer tested was: `http://192.168.1.5:80/etc/mnt_info.csv`

-    Help:
+    Tips:

+    1. Inspecting web

-        1. You can use the "Inspect" option when right-clicking on the button available in the web browser printer GUI when trying to download a CSV file (More useful and quick tip)
+        You can use the "Inspect" option when right-clicking on the button available in the web browser printer GUI when trying to download a CSV file (More useful and quicker tip)

+        Steps:

-        a.
-Go to the Network tab and now left-click the button.
+        a) Go to the Network tab and now left-click the button.

-        b.
-Close the window that just opened
+        b) Close the window that just opened

-        c.
-Under the Name column, click in the csv file and go to the Headers tab
+        c) Under the Name column, click in the csv file and go to the Headers tab

-        d.
-You will find the full URI in the Request URL field or
+        d) You will find the full URI in the Request URL field

+    or

+    2. Using a sniffer tool

-        2. You can use a sniffer tool like Wireshark to inspect packets and find the full URI (Traffic could be encrypted in this case)
+        You can use a sniffer tool like Wireshark to inspect packets and find the full URI (Traffic could be encrypted in this situation)

 ## Starting

-### Step 1/3: Clone the repo, create a virtual environment and install dependencies
+### Step 1/3: Clone the repo, create/activate a virtual environment and install dependencies

 a) Clone repository into your machine